-Best Free Tutorials For Learning Color Grading In DaVinci Resolve
+Free Color Grading Tutorials for DaVinci Resolve (Beginners)

 1. From Beginner to Hero in DaVinci Resolve 16 by Color Grading Central

-This tutorial from Denver Riddle of Color Grading Central is a great step-by-step beginners tutorial that walks you through all the basics of using DaVinci Resolve.
+This Denver Riddle of Color Grading Central tutorial is a great step-by-step beginner’s tutorial that walks you through all the basics of using DaVinci Resolve.

 He walks you through all the different panels and pages and explains how to use them.

-He also goes into some of the basic tools, advanced tools, short cuts, and nodes, and shared nodes for easy color correction across multiple clips.
+He also goes into some basic tools, advanced tools, shortcuts, nodes, and shared nodes for easy color correction across multiple clips.

-In short, this is a great free tutorial that will give you a solid foundation and understanding of not only DaVinci Resolve but also the basics of color-grading.
+In short, this great free tutorial will give you a solid foundation and understanding of DaVinci Resolve and the basics of color grading.

 2. A Guide to Nodes in DaVinci Resolve by Casey Faris

-Even though this tutorial is a couple of years old, it’s still does an excellent job at explaining the basics of nodes in DaVinci Resolve.
+Even though this tutorial is a couple of years old, it still does an excellent job explaining the basics of nodes in DaVinci Resolve.

-Casey Faris goes a bit deeper with nodes than the first video on this list and breaks down serial nodes, parallel nodes, layer nodes, outside nodes and splitter/combiner notes.
+Casey Faris goes deeper with nodes than the first video on this list and breaks down serial, parallel, layer, outside, and splitter/combiner notes.

 In short, this is an excellent video for understanding the basic node types in DaVinci Resolve and how you can use them to create the look you want.